mauricebarrett/primerpincer/README.md

 In amplicon-based microbiome studies, such as those targeting 16S, ITS, 18S, or COI regions, primer removal is a crucial preprocessing step.
 The phylogenetically conserved regions where primers bind are typically removed because:

-1. They are phylogenetically informative, and their removal can improve the accuracy of downstream taxonomic classification.
+1. They are phylogenetically uninformative, and their removal can improve the accuracy of downstream taxonomic classification.
 2. They are susceptible to PCR-induced mutagenesis, and therefore may not accurately represent true biological sequences.
 3. They often contain uninformative sequence data, and removing them can enhance computational performance in subsequent analyses.